pranavvm26/RandomProblemCodes/README.md

 Given a pattern and a string - find if the string follows the same pattern

 Eg: Pattern : [a b b a], String : cat dog dog cat

+## Number pad combination - number_pad_combination.py

+Given a digit string, return all possible letter combinations that the number could represent.
+Mapping of digit to letters (just like on the telephone buttons or even your new touch-key pads).

+> Input:Digit string "23"

+> Output: ["ad", "ae", "af", "bd", "be", "bf", "cd", "ce", "cf"]